uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

           <ul>
             <li>Don't arbitrarily choose which questions and answers are displayed on the record of submitted information.
 If a question was important enough to ask, it's important enough to keep in the user's record of their form submission.</li>
             <li>Don't include images that are not important to understanding the content.</li>
-            <li>Don't show links that are fragment identifiers or use the javascript: pseudo protocol.</li>
             <li>Do not print-disable pages or try to suppress page numbering.</li>
           </ul>
       </div>